-Many shippers really have no clue on how FedEx and UPS minimum package charges affect their overall shipping spend.
-Most companies do not realize there is a minimum charge that basically overrides a large percentage of the negotiated discount rates.
+Many shippers really have no clue on how the carrier package minimum charge from FedEx and UPS minimum affect their overall shipping spend.
+Most companies do not realize carrier package minimums basically overrides a large percentage of the negotiated discount rates.

 So what is a Minimum Net Charge?